Durable Power of Attorney-Enduring Power of Attorney

 The person (called the “Principal”) determines in advance who will be entrusted to take care of his different affairs and how they would like to be taken care of, when they themselves are no longer able to make these decisions.

 It is a new and innovative solution, involving a legal procedure based on personal choices and relationships with close and reliable family members and friends.
 You will choose a Trustee (one or more) who will be delegated to act on your behalf should the time arise when you are no longer capable of handling your own personal, medical or financial affairs.

 The Principal decides in advance what would determine, when the time comes, whether the Durable/Enduring Power of Attorney should come into force or not.

 A Durable/Enduring Power of Attorney enables advanced legal planning and constitutes a good effective alternative to the problematic method used until now due to no other choice available – the appointment of a Legal Guardian by the Court of Justice with regard to two aspects: body-guardian and financial-guardian (which also required filing yearly detailed accounting forms to the Administrator-General Office).
-Previously, there was no option to have advanced personal guidelines for the future guardian to follow.
+Previously, there was no option to have advance personal guidelines for the future guardian to follow.

 Types of Affairs Which May Be Included Within a Durable/Enduring Power of Attorney